-You want to take home the perfect souvenir, gift and/or memento from your travels in Japan, but there’s so many choices!
-Here’s a list of popular souvenirs we recommend, good for a wide range of people you may be shopping for, including yourself!
+You want to take home the perfect souvenir, gift and/or memento from your travels in Japan, but you don't know what to buy!
+Here’s a list of popular souvenirs we recommend to buy in Japan, good for a wide range of people you may be shopping for, including yourself!

 Table of Contents